-The accommodation value-engineered into a 1,383 ft2 footprint.
-From afar, the structure stands out; as if calling you home each time when you’re possibly 20 feet away.
-The panorama of the great outdoors extends through the interiors thanks to the clear full-height glass.
-Once inside, you will find a spacious and minimal interior with the grey polish of concrete offset by the dark timber tones of the balconies and the striking red brickwork that cleverly conceals a queen-sized foldaway bed.
+The accommodation value-engineered into a 1,383 sqft footprint.
+From afar, the structure stands out, as if calling you home each time when you are probably 20 feet away.
+The panorama of the great outdoors extends through the interiors, thanks to the clear full-height glass.
+Once inside, you will find a spacious and minimal interior with the grey polish of concrete, offset by the dark timber tones of the balconies and the striking red brickwork that cleverly conceals a queen-sized foldaway bed.

-Upstairs lead me to an airy and ethereal loft.
-The views out to the farm and surrounding hills are unrestricted through adjustable glass louvre windows that also contributed to the airiness and brightness of the interior space.
+The stairs lead me to an airy and ethereal loft.
+The view out to the farm and surrounding hills is unrestricted through adjustable glass louvre windows that also contributed to the airiness and brightness of the interior space.

 Outside, a bold play of angled surfaces and materiality ensues.
 Slanting sheets of unrelenting Zincalume dynamically rise as if attempting to touch the flying roof overhead, their sheer expanse broken only by shadow breaks and black steel fins.
 Underlying these planes of muted silver are the dark greys of universal steel framing, slender in appearance yet structurally robust.
 It is further enhanced by the uniquitous black of window frames and their transparent crystalline panes.